hormoz-lab/scAI-SNP/README.md

 6. use command `git lfs install` to apply git-lfs to the repository
 7. use command `git lfs ls-files` to make sure the large files of the repository are listed in the terminal output
 8. use command `git lfs pull` to convert git-lfs tagged files to their full size (this will download about ~1.2GB of memory)

+### Step 1B (instead of following Step 1A): download large files using dropbox links

 ### installation of scAI-SNP